saralameri/Weather-forecasting/README.md

   - dotenv

 # Running the Project
+Before running this code you need to have PostgreSQL on your system. this system uses `psycopg-c` which needs `pg_config` provided by PostgreSQL.

 to import the database schema:
 1. open command  prompt
 2. change the directory to Postgres bin file (where psql exist) the default path is: "C:\Program Files\PostgreSQL\version\bin"